 Grilled Shrimp Skewers Marinade

-For super flavorful shrimp skewers, it’s important to let the shrimp soak in the marinade for about 30 to 90 minutes.
-I love this marinade because it’s simple, yet has a bold flavor.
+For super flavorful shrimp skewers, let the shrimp soak in the marinade for about 30 to 90 minutes.
+I love this shrimp marinade because it’s simple, yet has a bold flavor.

-• Olive oil: Adding a high quality olive oil adds moisture to the shrimp and allows the seasoning to stick.
+• Olive oil: Adding high-quality olive oil adds moisture to the shrimp and allows the seasoning to stick.

 • Lemon juice: Freshly squeezed lemon juice adds a bright citrus flavor.
 The acidity from the lemon also helps to tenderize the shrimp.